Aceinna/docs_openrtk/tutorial.rst

 **Robust CAN Example Applications**

-    There are two CAN example applications, one for each CAN message protocol specifications used:

-    *   *SAE J1939 Messaging Standard*.
-The SAE J1939 standards document set provides the requirements for the CAN messaging implementation implemented in this example application

-    *   *DBC Messaging Specification*.
-The Database Communication (DBC) CAN message format is a proprietary format developed and released by the company Vector Informatik GmbH.
-It is an optional addition for applications that use J1939 protocols.
+|    The CAN applications are based on use of OpenIMU unit with CAN interface, such as the OpenIMU300RI.
+|    Next example applications available for OpenIMU300RI unit:

+    *   IMU applications which are using *SAE J1939 Messaging Standard*.

+    *   IMU applications which are using private (custom) CAN messages for sending sensors/algorithm output data out.

 .. note::   CAN provisioned units can run most of the example applications described in the *EZ Embed* section,
             so description of those applications are not provided here.
-The CAN example applications implement the IMU Application functionality.

 .. toctree::